Discover it® Secured Credit Card Review Summary

 The average secured credit card has a 16.63% interest rate, according to WalletHub’s latest Credit Card Landscape Report.
 The Discover it Secured Credit Card charges 22.99% Variable.
 You don’t want to carry a balance from month to month with this card — or any secured card, for that matter.

 Other Things To Consider About Discover it® Secured Credit Card

 Lower Intro Rate For Balance Transfers

-If you transfer a balance from an existing credit card within 45 days of account opening, you’ll have six months to repay what you owe at a reduced rate of 10.99%.
+If you transfer a balance from an existing credit card within 45 days of account opening, you’ll have six months to repay what you owe at a reduced rate of 10.99% (22.99% Variable APR after that).
 But secured credit cards are self-funded, so why would any reasonable person shell out even a cent of interest to pay down a debt when they already have the necessary cash?
 Plus, there’s a 3% intro (5% after) balance transfer fee to further curb your enthusiasm about potential savings.

 Relatively Low $200 Minimum Deposit

 Many people are hesitant to open secured credit cards and thus begin the credit-rebuilding process, given the need to place a refundable security deposit.
 That’s certainly understandable when the minimum deposit is $300 to $600, as is the case with many available offers, but the Discover it Secured Credit Card’s $200 deposit isn’t nearly as big of a burden to overcome.
 If your finances allow, however, you can gradually add to your security deposit, up to a maximum of $2,500, and boost your total available credit, expediting credit improvement.

 And if you pay your bill on time every month for at least a year and close your account with no remaining balance, you will likely have reached a higher credit tier at no cost.
 That means you could qualify for an unsecured card that offers possibly lower rates and doesn’t require forking over your own money.